 Die Neue Sammlung, which Hufnagl led to unmatched success and to the forefront of the international design landscape, became his lifework.
 He staged some 200 exhibitions on topics ranging from graphics to industrial design, joaillerie d’auteur to photographic art, carpets by Moroccan nomads to Chinese furniture, and Lamborghini to objects by Alessi.
 To name a few of the circa 90,000 acquisitions under his aegis, there were three specimens of Marcel Breuer’s “Vassily Chair”; works by contemporaries such as Alessandro Mendini, Sergio Rodrigues, Ikko Tanaka, Ron Arad, Richard Hutten, Olgoj Chorchoj and Konstantin Grcic; and examples of East German design.
 His international network reached into nearly every corner of the globe.

-He could be described as a wily and elusive actor and self-promoter, but he was always impeccably well-mannered.
+He could be described as a wily and elusive actor and self-promoter, and yet he was decent through and through.
 This also included his acceptance in 1998 of the post of Chairman of the Directors’ Conference, which enabled him, as “primus inter pares,” to champion the interests of the Bavarian State Museums among one another and to promote their concerns vis-à-vis the Ministry of Art.
 These tasks required enormous commitments of time, along with adroitness at pulling diplomatic strings, and ultimately led him to feel deeply disillusioned about the state administration’s competence.

 He believed that one of the key tasks for a museum is to seduce the public into looking and (re-)thinking.
 To achieve this, he created unforgettable spatial images such as the “Design Vision” installation, a wall-sized blow-up of a typesetter’s letter case that became a landmark feature at the Pinakothek der Moderne, where its compartments display diverse objects from the history of design.